Sophie Pacini

-Sophie Pacini (born December 12, 1991 in Munich) is a German-Italian pianist.
+Sophie Pacini (born December 12, 1991, in Munich) is a German-Italian pianist.

 Life and professional career

-Sophie Pacini born of a German mother and an Italian father, passed her concert exam with honors at the Mozarteum University Salzburg at age of 19.
+Sophie Pacini born of a German mother and an Italian father, passed her concert exam with honors at the Mozarteum University Salzburg aged 19.
 She studied there from the age 10 at the Institute for Highly Gifted Leopold Mozart of the local university under Karl-Heinz Kämmerling and Pavel Gililov, while she continued to join master classes of Dmitri Bashkirov and Fou Ts'ong.